Courtesy of Enrique Chiu

-As prototypes for Trump's border wall were unveiled just north of the existing barrier near San Diego, artist-activists from the Overpass Light Brigade saw an opportunity.
+As prototypes for Trump’s border wall were unveiled just north of the existing barrier near San Diego in November of 2017, artist-activists from the Overpass Light Brigade saw an opportunity.
 Known for shining protest messages made from strung LED lights over highways and in other public spaces after the sun goes down, the loose-knit group co-opted the massive slabs to project messages directed at would-be migrants from Mexico: One showed a ladder of light stretching to the top of the concrete panels; another read “Refugees Welcome Here” next to a silhouette of the Statue of Liberty.

 Refugees hoping to enter the European Union often try to scale the fence that separates Morocco from Melilla, a small North African territory claimed by Spain since 1497.
 In 2012, Italian street artist BLU painted this work, replacing the E.U. flag’s 12 yellow stars with sharp wire barbs that keep out a gathering crowd.

-Located in Mexico but oriented toward viewers in the United States, French artist JR's enlarged photograph of a one-year-old Dreamer peeking over the border fence elegantly captures what's at stake in the debate over U.S. immigration policy: the lives and dreams of people brought to the United States as children (those protected under the DACA program are known as “Dreamers”).
-A month after the installation, JR hosted the photo's subject, Kikito, and the toddler's family at a binational picnic nearby, with diners seated around a long table bisected by the border; aerial photographs of the meal reveal that the table was in fact a canvas, covered with a giant photograph of a pair of eyes that JR has confirmed belong to a Dreamer.
+Located in Mexico but oriented toward viewers in the United States, French artist JR’s enlarged photograph of a one-year-old Dreamer peeking over the border fence elegantly captured what’s at stake in the debate over U.S. immigration policy: the lives and dreams of people brought to the United States as children (those protected under the DACA program are known as “Dreamers”).
+A month after the temporary installation, which went up in September of 2017, JR hosted the photo’s subject, Kikito, and the toddler’s family at a binational picnic nearby, with diners seated around a long table bisected by the border; aerial photographs of the meal reveal that the table was in fact a canvas, covered with a giant photograph of a pair of eyes that JR has confirmed belong to a Dreamer.
 By supersizing facial features to compete with the proportions of the border wall, JR elevates humanity above politics.

-Seven years ago, Polish artists founded the Land Art Festival to promote cultural and scientific collaboration across international borders, specifically the border between Poland, which is part of the European Union's Schengen area, and the Ukraine, which is not.
-Cross-border designs like Jarosław Koziara's giant fish, made from plants grown from seeds planted on both sides of the Poland-Ukraine border, quietly show how nature trumps geopolitical lines and remind us that borders don't just separate, they also bind.
+In 2011, Polish artists founded the annual Land Art Festival to promote cultural and scientific collaboration across international borders, specifically the border between Poland, which is part of the European Union’s Schengen area, and Ukraine, which is not.
+Cross-border designs like Jarosław Koziara’s giant fish, made from plants grown from seeds planted on both sides of the Poland-Ukraine border, quietly show how nature trumps geopolitical lines and remind us that borders don’t just separate, they also bind.